influxdata/telegraf/plugins/outputs/opensearch/README.md

 ### Permissions

-If you are using authentication within your Opensearch cluster, you need to create a account and create a role with at least the manage role in the Cluster Privileges category.
-Overwise, your account will not be able to connect to your Opensearch cluster and send logs to your cluster.
-After that, you need to add "create_indice" and "write" permission to your specific index pattern.
+If you are using authentication within your Opensearch cluster, you need to create an account and create a role with at least the manage role in the Cluster Privileges category.
+Otherwise, your account will not be able to connect to your Opensearch cluster and send logs to your cluster.
+After that, you need to add "create_index" and "write" permission to your specific index pattern.

 ### Required parameters